RaderRMT/Billy/README.md

 The number can be positive or negative, but make sure you ***do not*** have a negative timestamp in your keyframes.

 That's basically it for the Timeline Inspector.
 See?
 Very simple.

+### Building From Source

+Make sure you are using Oracle's JDK.
+Otherwise you will run into issues with the JavaFX classes.